 Abandonment happens when the person responsible for an older adult’s care intentionally deserts them.
 Examples of this type of abuse include:

 Injuries can happen in nursing homes.
 Sometimes, they are accidental.
 Other times, it’s due to a doctor’s, administrative employee’s, or another resident’s misconduct.
-OnderLaw, LLC knows how to handle any type of case involving nursing home abuse.
+OnderLaw knows how to handle any type of case involving nursing home abuse.

 The warning signs you might notice will depend on the type of abuse that occurred.
 It’s crucial that you pay attention to these signs to protect your loved one from further harm.
 The most common signs of abuse and neglect at a nursing home are: